janausis/SimilarImageFinder/README.md

 # SimilarImageFinder
- Search for similar images in a folder and select which ones to keep
+ Search for similar images in a folder and select which ones to keep Deleted files will be moved in a subfolder and not actually be deleted from the system

 # Install required packages
 `pip install -r requirements.txt`